 Welcome to the world of I Can Spell.
-We help children and young adults with all areas of their learning, as well as with spelling High Frequency Words!
+We help children and young adults spell High Frequency Words!

-On this website, you will find tips and tricks to help your children learn how to spell the most common High and Medium Frequency Words using 2 fun, multisensory spelling workbooks:
+On this website, you will find tips and tricks to help children learn how to spell the most common High and Medium Frequency Words (Sight Words) using 2 fun, multisensory spelling workbooks:

 Depending on your child’s ability, your child can learn a small section or just 2 or 3 spellings at a time.
 There is a section at the back of the workbooks to help you record and monitor your child’s individual progress, together with a certificate of spelling achievement.